cue-lang/cue/doc/ref/spec.md

 characters !"#$%&'()*,:;<=>?[\]^`{|} and the Unicode replacement character U+FFFD.

-Assume we have package containing the package clause package math, which exports function Sin at the path identified by "lib/math".
+Assume we have package containing the package clause "package math", which exports function Sin at the path identified by "lib/math".
 This table illustrates how Sin is accessed in files that import the package after the various types of import declaration.